anshumanv/work-done/README.md

 <img src="./assets/tests_report.png" align="center" width="600">

+### Initial setup

+- Goto [localhost:3000](http://localhost:3000) and login into metamask using the mnemonic obtained from ganache.
+- Allow connecting the app to web3
+- Owner's account will be already created and will be the one who initiated the contract.
+- You can then switch to a different metamask account and register/donate etc.

 * <div>Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>